elherold/webServices/README.md

 Sometimes the response is a randomly selected statement out of a group of matching responses from long_responses.py
 ### create_memes.py:
 Includes the function for extracting meme-templates via imgflip API and the function for putting the provided statements on the template.
+### long_responses.py:
+Includes lists of equivalent responses, where one is randomly picked and returned.